Totally awesome unemployment news today—if you don’t read the fine print:

-The number of long-term unemployed (those jobless for 27 weeks or more) increased by 203,000 in February to 3.8 million; these individuals accounted for 37.0 percent of the unemployed.
-The number of long-term unemployed was down by 901,000 over the year.
+The number of long-term unemployed (those jobless for 27 weeks or more) was little changed at 2.8 million in November.
+These individuals accounted for 30.7 percent of the unemployed.
+Over the past 12 months, the number of long-term unemployed declined by 1.2 million.
 (See table A-12.)